The ten amazing characteristics of resilient children to ignite your resiliency

 Resilient children intuitively know that compassion helps them form bonds.

-And, I posit that these bonds propel resilient management forward even in times of significant change.
+And, I believe that these bonds propel corporate wellness programs forward even in times of significant change.

 3. Sense of humor